jubriledun/setup_kubernetes_cluster_with_kubeadm/README.md

 ## What is Kubeadm
 Kubeadm is a tool used to setup kubernetes cluster.
-It simplifies the process of setting up kubernetes cluster components and follows best practices for cluster configuration. <br>
+It simplifies the process of setting up kubernetes cluster components and follows best practices for cluster configuration.

 ## How Kubeadm works
-When you initialise kubeadm, first it runs all the preflight checks to validate the system state and it downloads all the required cluster container images from registry.k8s.io container registry. <br>
-It then generates the required TLS certificates and stores it on the /etc/kubernetes/pki folder. <br>
-Next, it generates all the kubeconfig files for the cluster component in /etc/kubernetes folder. <br>
-It then starts the kubelet service and generates the static pod manifest for all the cluster components and saves it in the /etc/kubernetes/manifests folder. <br>
-Next it starts all the control plane components from the static pod manifests. <br> Then it installs CoreDNS and Kubeproxy components. <br> Finally, it generates node bootstrap token which is used by the worker nodes to join the control plane.
+When you initialise kubeadm, first it runs all the preflight checks to validate the system state and it downloads all the required cluster container images from ```registry.k8s.io```container registry.
+It then generates the required TLS certificates and stores it on the ```/etc/kubernetes/pki``` folder.
+Next, it generates all the kubeconfig files for the cluster component in ```/etc/kubernetes``` folder.
+It then starts the kubelet service and generates the static pod manifest for all the cluster components and saves it in the ```/etc/kubernetes/manifests``` folder.
+Next it starts all the control plane components from the static pod manifests.
+Then it installs CoreDNS and Kubeproxy components.
+Finally, it generates node bootstrap token which is used by the worker nodes to join the control plane.

 # Implementation